kyrollos2/kyrollos2/README.md

 - 🏫 I am in my Sophomore year.
 - :robot: I am an AI research intern for a company that is developing AI models for use in medical imaging.
 - :snake: I have the most experience in Python scripting, but I aspire to be a full-stack developer.
 - :zap: In my free time, I love studying new technologies I would not normally see in school.
-I also enjoy lifting and playing with my dog.
+- 🥳: I also enjoy lifting 🏋️ and playing with my dog 🐕.
+-

 - :mailbox: Best way to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Kyro-blue?style=flat&logo=Linkedin&logoColor=white)](www.linkedin.com/in/kyrollos-g-8b5325246)